EmotiTeam - EmotiPlay's New Platform

 Developed by a team of experts, EmotiTeam is a research-based user-oriented tool to teach children about emotions in a systematic yet engaging way.

 - The course content includes: dozens of animated video lessons; basic modality-focused practice activities (face/voice/body activities); advanced integrative tasks; quizzes and tests.

 - A personal journal for documenting “take-home” material for everyday and long-term use.

 - Tools to track and monitor the child's progress.

 - A closed private and safe social learning environment.

 The learning content is presented in an appealing way as part of a closed, safe and private social app that includes:A child app

 The program was created using a spiral development process that included teams of researchers from relevant fields, such as emotion perception, developmental psychology, human-machine interaction, and autism.

-Stimuli such as images, sound and video clips, were used in the lessons, activities and games to enhance generalization.
+Stimuli such as images, sound and video clips are used in the lessons, activities and games to enhance generalization.
 All the stimuli were created and validated by research teams.

-Involvement of children with Autism and their families
+Involvement of Children with Autism and their Families